Programs & Resources

 The Foundation provides listings of medical facilities, physicians and specialists with epilepsy expertise; legal counseling specializing in disability law, social security disability, educational rights, employment discrimination and more.
 Support services listings provide referrals in the areas of surgery, mental health and behavioral issues as well as housing agencies.

-Further assistance can found in regards to employment and training programs, eligibility for various Medicaid waivers, and pharmaceutical patient assistance programs which may assist in obtaining discounted prices.
+We can also provide assistance in regards to employment and training programs, eligibility for various Medicaid waivers, and pharmaceutical patient assistance programs which may assist in obtaining discounted prices.

 We also will supply information about epilepsy to an attorney in order to assist him/her in presenting your claim for related matters such as Social Security benefits or a case concerning employment discrimination.